 Suggestion: Ask a client to promote you by word-of-mouth.
 Ask him to tell everyone how he got in the best shape ever and where potential clients can receive the same results.
 There’s nothing like a well developed physique to draw people towards your business.

 Simple Internet Marketing

 With the internet boom nearly everyone has used it as a viable way to market.
 Online advertisements are available for marketing but do not always produce the turn out you’re aiming for.
-There is a free way to market yourself online though.
+There is one fo the free marketing tools you can use to market yourself online though.
 If you guessed social networking you guessed right!

 Social networking such as Facebook and Twitter are free and can extend your business to people who normally would not see what your business has to offer.

 Suggestion: Create a Facebook page or Twitter account and suggest it to the people you actually know.
 Ask them to suggest your page to their friends.
 Doing it this way allows you to get the word out without being a stone-cold spammer.

 It’s also important to keep your page fresh with new posts and photos while staying on the subject of health, fitness and personal training.
 You can also draw more people to your page by tagging those on your friends list so your comments are on their page as well as yours.
 It’s also a good idea to ask fellow health bloggers to include their new posts on your page.
 If it brings you one prospect that’s one more you didn’t have.

 Hard Copy Photos and Photo Albums

 It’s important to have hard proof of your handy work when a prospective client arrives at your studio.
 Although you may have photos available on the internet you’ll want your prospect to have the burning memory of real life changes of other clients.
 The use of photos will offer that.